Amazon counters Rekognition facial ID backlash by citing positive use cases

 “[They aren’t] where they need to be to be making operational decisions off the facial recognition,” he said.
 “This is one where we think you don’t want to be premature and end up either where you have technical failures with disastrous outcomes or … there’s some unintended use-case where it ends up being unacceptable publicly in terms of long-term use of the technology.”

-In spite of Amazon’s increasingly vocal critics, Orlando this month decided to renew an agreement with Amazon to use Rekognition to identify criminals in footage from the city’s surveillance systems.
+In spite of Amazon’s increasingly vocal critics, Orlando this month decided to renew an agreement with Amazon to use Rekognition as part of a test involving volunteers from the city’s police force.
 And Washington County used it to build a smartphone that allows deputies to scan mugshots through a database of 300,000 faces for matches.

 “An identification — whether accurate or not — could cost people their freedom or even their lives,” the ACLU said in a statement accompanying the results of its test.
 “Congress must take these threats seriously, hit the brakes, and enact a moratorium on law enforcement use of face recognition.”